 Fault Bus Protection

 A station can also be designed in which the developing faults are mostly earth faults.
-You can achieve this using an earthed metal barrier also known as the fault bus.
+You can achieve this using an earthed metal barrier also known as the bus fault.
 It surrounds each conductor in the bus structure throughout its entire length.
-When you employ this type of arrangement, every occurring fault must involve a connection between an earthed metal and a conductor.
+When you employ this type of arrangement, every occurring internal fault must involve a connection between an earthed metal and a conductor.
 It is easier to detect and determine the primary location of faults by directing the flow of earth-fault current.

 Relays and busbars work together to ensure stability and efficient distribution of incoming and outgoing current in an electrical power system.
 A good bus bar protection system should detect and trip the faulty part of the bus upon initiation of a stress signal.
 A relay is a crucial element that protects the bus bar system from mal-operation caused by human mistakes, auxiliary contact failure, and faults in the secondary circuits.